scorpiosixnine/smalls/README.md

 ## Configuration

-By default, Smalls uses underwear from CBBE and SOS, for female and male characters respectively.
+By default, Smalls uses underwear from a few mods that it knows about, if they are installed.

 However, you can edit the underwear list to add your own items, via an MCM configuration panel.

-There are three categories: male, female (bottom) and female (top).
+Each item that Smalls knows about can be set to one of the following modes:

+- unisex; used for males and females
+- male; used for males only
+- female; used for females only
+- female top; used for females only, where the first item added appears to be bottom-only
+- ignore; smalls knows that this is underwear, but doesn't use it
+- remove; when you close Smalls, this item will be removed from the list of known underwear

 If you have more than one item in a category, a random choice is made.
-If the female (bottom) item appears to cover the whole body, it is used on its own.
-If not, a female (top) item is added too.
+If the female item appears to cover the whole body, it is used on its own.
+If not, a female top item is added too.

-This is not very sophisticated, and doesn't account for things like matching tops & bottoms, or picking appropriate underwear for profession, economic status, etc. All of these considerations are things I'd like to improve, but... you've got to start somewhere.
+This is not very sophisticated, and does not yet try to match tops & bottoms, or pick appropriate underwear for specific profession, races, tribes, etc. All of these considerations are things I'd like to improve, but... you've got to start somewhere.

+Smalls tries to detect the type of an item automatically, but the detection is based on the slot flags set by the armor author.
+These flags are often inconsistent, and underwear armor is often not designed to be worn along with other items, which means that sometimes the slot flags are just set as "body".

 ### How To Add Armour